tykling/certgrinder/docs/certgrinder-changelog.rst

 ~~~~~

 - Dev requirements now has ``sphinx-rtd-theme`` which is the theme used on ReadTheDocs, so ``make html`` in ``docs/`` now produces the same-ish output.
+- Dev requirements now include ``sphinx-argparse`` used for generating automatic usage documentation.
 - Very preliminary support for EC keys in addition to RSA keys.
 - More tests
 - Better validation of returned certificate and intermediate
 - Save intermediate in seperate file, save certificate only in seperate file.
 - Documentation for all config settings
 - Manpage certgrinder.8
+- periodic command to run from cron

 Changed
 ~~~~~~~